librenms/librenms/doc/General/Contributing.md

   systems.

-To agree with these assertions, please submit a Github pull request against [AUTHORS.md][5], adding or altering a **single line** *containing your name, email address, and Github user id* in the file (so that it can be matched to your commits), and stating in the *commit log* (not the pull request text):
+To agree with these assertions, please submit a GitHub pull request against [AUTHORS.md][5], adding or altering a **single line** *containing your name, email address, and GitHub user id* in the file (so that it can be matched to your commits), and stating in the *commit log* (not the pull request text):
 ```
 	I agree to the conditions of the Contributor Agreement